Teekaynium/Zim-Stock-Dashboard/README.md

 # Zim-Stock-Dashboard

 <h2>Description</h2>
-This project continues on from the work done in the [Zim-Stock-Project](https://github.com/Teekaynium/ZimStock-Project.git).
+This project continues on from the work done in the [Zim Stock Project](https://github.com/Teekaynium/ZimStock-Project.git).
 Here, the json files that were created in the aforementioned project are used to create a dashboard that allows one to analyse the Zimbabwe Equity Market.
 <br />
 <h2>Languages and Utilities Used</h2>

 <b>![image](https://github.com/user-attachments/assets/da230f44-a9fd-4bc7-b31a-c7c17053d2ea) Python 3.12.7